How iron deficiency affects the body

 A 2015 study of cardiac events in 166 people with persistent atrial fibrillation suggests that the link between iron deficiency anemia and heart conditions may have something to do with how much oxygen is getting to the heart.

-Because the heart has to do extra work to circulate oxygen to all parts of the body when the iron level is low, the heart may start to beat irregularly, or you may start feeling your heart beating usually fast.
+Because the heart has to do extra work to circulate oxygen to all parts of the body when the iron level is low, the heart may start to beat irregularly, or you may start feeling your heart beating unusually fast.

 Image source: Shutterstock